nilx/simplest_color_balance/README.txt

 # REQUIREMENTS

 The code is written in ANSI C, and should compile on any system with an ANSI C compiler.
-It has been tested on Liniu with the gcc, g++, icc, pathcc, suncc, tcc and nwcc compilers.
+It has been tested on Linux 64bits with various compilers.

 The libpng header and the libpng and zlib libraries are required on the system for compilation and execution.
 See